Recommendation Letters Policy

 A very brief description of why the program, fellowship, job, etc. interests you.
 Why are you a strong candidate?

 For graduate school, include a list of professors who you are interested in working with.

 A very brief description of what you did in my classes that I might talk about in a letter.
 Are there particular assignments, projects, or activities that you would like me to emphasize?

-If you have graduated and some time has passed (more than a full semester), please include a short statement updating me on what you've been doing.
+A short statement updating me on what you've been doing since graduation.
 You should include in this why you have chosen to either a) change career paths, or b) go back to school.